gjbex/worker-ng/examples/README.md

    file the word count is computed using the `wc` command, and the output is
     written to files in an output directory, one per input file.
 Illustrates the use of `--array`.
+1. `failures`: some of the work items for this job will fail to help experiment with `wresume` and `wsummarize`.